benadida/nocryptopatents/index.md

 Proposal: open crypto
 --

-As an industry, we should join forces and follow the example set by http://www.openpatents.org/, a mutual non-aggression pact that freely licenses crypto patents to anyone, as long as they do not ever use a crypto patent aggressively.
-This will enable smooth industry collaboration as well as the involvement of open-source projects.
+As an industry, we should follow the example set by http://www.openpatents.org/, a mutual non-aggression pact that freely licenses crypto patents to anyone, as long as they do not ever use a crypto patent aggressively.
+Crypto algorithms should be free for all to analyze, improve, and implement in any setting.
+Only then will we be able to move developers away from older algorithms and onto new, more secure ones.